tripitakit/mlst2dist/README.md

 This program computes a distance (dissimilarity) matrix from a chewBBACA results_alleles.tsv table (https://github.com/B-UMMI/chewBBACA).

-It converts all occurrences of LNF, NIPH, NIPHEM, PLOT3, PLOT5, ALM, ASM, LOTSC in 0 and transform all INF-X in the corresponding X inferred alleles.
+It converts all occurrences of LNF, NIPH, NIPHEM, PLOT3, PLOT5, ALM, ASM, LOTSC in 0 and transforms all INF-X in the corresponding X inferred alleles.
-Any other allele-call value that isn't an integer is converted to 0.
+Any other allele-call value left that isn't an integer is converted to 0.
 The program then calculates a matrix of pairwise dissimilarities using a Hamming Distance modified with correction for missing data (the allele-calls converted to 0s).

 The dissimilarity matrix output is saved to disk with default MEGA lower-left matrix format (tested with version 11.0.10) or optional output in PHYLIP symmetric square and TSV formats.